History of Zamalek SC: Regression (2005–2013)

 In 2005, Egypt's Minister of Sports dismissed several club boards of Zamalek SC which led to organizational uncertainty because of the changes of board of directors within the period between 2005 and 2013.
-This period saw only two championships won by Zamalek (Egypt cup 2008 and 2013 Egypt Cup).
+The football team only won two titles in this period; the Egypt Cup in 2007–08 and 2012–13.

+Shikabala, Zamalek's winger, is one of the most prominent talents in the history of Egyptian football, who carried the banner of Zamalek and preserved the popularity of Zamalek in that difficult period.
+The level of Zamalek continued to decline, and its administration destabilized since Mortada Mansour assumed the presidency of the club in 2005.

+Despite managerial difficulties, a new generation emerged in Zamalek in this era with several notable players at the Egypt national football team, such as: Shikabala, Amr Zaki, Omar Gaber, Mohamed Abdel Shafy, and Mohamed Abou Gabal.
+Also several Zamalek’s players were part of the Egyptian squad that won the Africa Cup of Nations for three consecutive times in 2006, 2008 and 2010.
 The club experienced administrative instability and had several different presidents over just a few years.
 Mortada Mansour assumed the presidency in 2005 but his board was dissolved shortly after.
 He was succeeded by Morsi Atallah; Mansour then took the presidency again after but this was also short-lived, as the National Sports Council intervened and appointed a board headed by Muhammad Amir.

-Amir's term lasted for a year until elections were held in May 2009, which resulted in the election of Mamdouh Abbas as the club's president.
+Mohamed Amir's term lasted for a year until elections were held in May 2009, which resulted in the election of Mamdouh Abbas as the club's president.
 Abbas' board was dissolved in 2010 after Mansour obtained a court ruling stating that the elections were rigged, so an interim council, headed by Jala Ibrahim, was installed.
 Mansour eventually dropped his lawsuit and Abbas returned to the presidency.
 He was succeeded by Taher Abu Zaid, who then formed an interim council headed by Kamal Darwish.